dimits-ts/syndisco/docs/source/overview.rst

          can *ever* be considered realistic, is one of those opinions that can get you punched at an academic conference — but bear with me.

-.. [#f2] Admittedly, ideological rants are more prevalent online.